 A contact represents the estimated position of a possible TSMO based on an indicative EM emissions patterns on the Waterfall Displays.
 By selecting the range to the patterns (on one lateral array and one longitudinal array) the range and bearing to this point in space is calculated.

-On the tactical overlay, each designation has its own color:
+On the tactical overlay, each tag has its own color:

 Sierra: Silver (grey)